Richard Coer de Lyon: Manuscripts and editions

-Richard Coer de Lyon survives in 10 manuscripts, of which the most complete is Cambridge, Gonville and Caius MS 175.
+Richard Coer de Lyon (‘Richard the Lionheart’) survives in 10 manuscripts, of which the most complete is Cambridge, Gonville and Caius MS 175.
 The poem was printed in 1509 and 1528, both times by Wynkyn de Worde.
 An extended abstract of Richard appeared in George Ellis's Specimens of Early English Metrical Romances (1805).
 The Gonville and Caius manuscript was used by Henry Weber for an edition of the poem included in his Metrical Romances of the Thirteenth, Fourteenth, and Fifteenth Centuries (1810).
 A 1913 edition of Richard by Karl Brunner used the same manuscript supplemented by Wynkyn de Worde's version.
 It has also been translated into Modern English by Bradford B. Broughton in his Richard the Lion-Hearted: and Other Medieval English Romances (1966).

 Although the Gonville and Caius manuscript is the most complete, i.e., contains the most episodes, there is enormous variety between all of the manuscripts.
 This has led scholars to recognize that this text was frequently revised and edited over more than 200 years and makes it impossible to declare one text definitive.